 • Individual interviews

-• Group interview (After the individual interviews, selected applicants will be asked to the group interview.
-We ask that applicants hold Friday, April 17th, 10am-11:30am.)
+• Group interview (After the individual interviews, selected applicants may be asked to the group interview.
+We ask that applicants hold Friday, April 1, 10am-12pm.)

 Early move-in for student facilitators in the Fall: